SnappyJumper/BookWyrm/TESTING.md

 * When the authorised User decides to click delete they are prompted by the site to get confirmation before deletion.

-### 4. As a logged in Site User I can create a Bio for a book Author which I can share with other Site Users
+### 4. As a logged in Site User, I can create a Bio for a book Author which I can share with other Site Users

 * When a User has completed registration or logged in they can access the Add Author Form and create their own author bio.

 * The User can then share their author bio on the site or save it as a draft before publishing.

-### 5. As a Site User I can edit my published Author Pages so I can improve their quality post-publishing.
+### 5. As a Site User, I can edit my published Author Pages so I can improve their quality post-publishing.

 * Once the User has published an author bio they can return at any time to edit it.